mahdihasnat/xv6-private/README.md

 # Debug Tips

-- `kfree` panic - cause inappropriate calculation of flags in page table entry
+- `kfree` panic - cause: inappropriate calculation of flags in page table entry
-- `TRAP PG_FAULT` - cause values of proc may not properly initialized in all case
+- `TRAP PG_FAULT` - cause: values of proc may not properly initialized in all case
-- Keep thinks compressed in first pages when writeing fresh swap file
+- Keep things compressed in first pages when writeing fresh swap file
 - **Star** this repo if you find it helpful

 # Tests